Droid-VM/Virtualization/docs/updatable_vm.md

 the secret ( for ex.
 VM) while storing it, includes a corresponding sealing policy such that only entities with DICE chain that adheres to those policies can access the secrets.

 This allows the bootloaders to defer rollback protection to the payload.
-Host relays this intention to pVM (both pVM firmware and OS) using the property (`defer-rollback-protection`) in device tree node (`/avf/untrusted`).
-If this is set and the guest OS is capable of `SecretkeeperProtection` then VMs use Secretkeeper based rollback protection.
+If the guest OS is capable of `SecretkeeperProtection` then VMs use Secretkeeper based rollback protection, unless the host disables it using the property (`ignore-deferred-rollback-protection`) in device tree node (`/avf/untrusted`).

 ### Note on legacy support